I'm a Postdoctoral Fellow at the University of Chicago’s Department of Philosophy.

 My primary teaching area is practical philosophy (both systematic and historical).
 Sample syllabi for courses in the selected teaching areas listed below are available on request.

-University of Chicago, 2025
+University of Chicago, 2025 (upcoming)

 'Human Being and Citizen'